ADEWUMIADENIKE/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory content, including hidden files(starting wit .)
+display current directory content, including hidden files (starting with .)use the long format